-In spite of computational gain through the efficient CENSO algorithm, the conformational analysis's relative cost is still ca. 25 times higher than the optimization and single-point energy calculation of the lowest-energy conformers.
-Compared to this, the method using GGA//XTB energetic sorting with RSH//GGA refinement on the lowest conformer (CENSOlight) shows a very favorable cost-accuracy method that provides results with moderate to negligible errors.
-This method avoids the DFT optimization of the whole (or restricted) ensemble and requires more accurate single-point calculation only for the lowest energy conformer, which makes it a magnitude faster than CENSO-default (see Figure 3) at the cost of 0.4 kcal/mol additional error in MAE (0.6 kcal/mol), and a 2.9 kcal/mol increase in MAX (6.0 kcal/mol).
+In spite of computational gain through the efficient CENSO algorithm, the relative cost of conformational analysis is still ca. 25 times higher than the optimization and single-point energy calculation of the lowest-energy conformers.
+Compared to this, the method using GGA//XTB energetic sorting with RSH//GGA refinement on the lowest conformer (CENSOlight) shows a very favorable cost-accuracy balance that provides results with moderate to negligible errors.
+This method avoids the DFT optimization of the whole (or restricted) ensemble and requires more accurate single-point calculation only for the lowest-energy conformer, which makes it an order of magnitude faster than CENSO-default (see Figure 3) at the cost of 0.4 kcal/mol additional error in MAE (0.6 kcal/mol), and a 2.9 kcal/mol increase in MAX (6.0 kcal/mol).
 With our present setup, this protocol is only three times more expensive, than omitting conformational analysis.
 Considering additional error terms in the applied methods (RSH DFT, solvent model, and thermostatistical contributions), CENSOlight can include the conformer ensemble treatment with sufficient accuracy.
-Alternatively, the CENSO-zero method, which utilizes the xTB/xTB sorting approach, demonstrates a highly appealing cost-accuracy balance.
-In this case, the computational overhead beyond a standard DFT protocol (geometry optimization and accurate single-point energy evaluation) is minor as it is practically just an additional CREST calculation (4.4 core h for reaction r34).
-It is worth mentioning that even this overhead can be sped up by a factor of 5-6 using GPU acceleration.
-Although this protocol is characterized by larger errors than CENSOlight (MAE=0.9 kcal/mol), its low computational complexity makes it a viable option for quick exploration.
-Therefore, the additional computational demand of the CENSO-default can only be justified if final single-point energies are calculated using high-precision (e.g., wave-function) methods.
-For example, in the study of a multistep reaction mechanism, the cost-efficient CENSO-zero/light can be applied to each state to locate rate-determining states, 89 and then, a more demanding CENSO protocol might be applied to refine those states further.
-Additionally, by avoiding DFT-level ensemble optimization, it could also enable the conformer search for transition states in a straightforward way, which is currently very tedious due to the TS optimization of the ensemble.
-30,76,77 Evaluation of our protocols on TS structures is underway in our laboratory.
+Alternatively, the CENSO-zero method, which utilizes the xTB//xTB sorting approach, demonstrates a similarly appealing cost-accuracy ratio with lower computational cost.
+In this case, the computational overhead beyond a standard DFT protocol (geometry optimization and accurate single-point energy evaluation) is minor as it is practically just an additional CREST calculation $(4.4 \text{ core} \cdot h \text{ for reaction } r34)$.
+It is worth mentioning that even this overhead can be sped up by a factor of 5-6 using GPU acceleration.89 Although this protocol is characterized by larger errors than CENSO-light (MAE=0.9 kcal/mol), its low computational complexity makes it a viable option for quick exploration.

+In light of the demonstrated performance of the CENSO-light and zero protocols, the additional computational demand of the CENSO-default can only be justified if final single-point energies are calculated using high-precision (e.g., wave-function) methods to predict reaction free energies.
+Therefore, in the study of a multistep reaction mechanism, the cost-efficient CENSO-zero/light could be applied to each state to locate rate-determining states, 90 and then, a more demanding CENSO protocol might be applied to refine those states further.
+This approach offers an additional advantage by circumventing DFT-level ensemble optimization, thus potentially simplifying the conformational search for transition states.
+Currently, this process is highly laborious due to the need for ensemble TS optimization.^{30,76,77} Evaluation of our protocols on TS structures is underway in our laboratory.
+For reaction mechanism studies, we note that a conformational search protocol is not guaranteed to yield reactive conformers.
+Therefore, additional effort must be invested if one aims to identify these structures.
+Similarly, if one is interested in other (e.g., spectroscopic) properties, which depend on the whole ensemble, we recommend the CENSO-default protocol.